NurseQ/Programming-and-Scripting/README.md

-# Exercises in Python code
+# Programming and Scripting

 This repository contains exercises and practice code written in [python](https://www.python.org/).
+The codes in this repository are from the standpoint of beginner programmer and includes codes for basic string manipulation, math calculations, lists manipulation, conditions and loops.

 ## Purpose